Poster Size: 1.5 meter high and 1.0 meter wide (portrait style)

 Transporting the Poster

 If you have laminated your poster, you will just need to come and hang it up.
 This may mean carrying a sturdy, protective poster tube.
-Make sure you have identification (both home and destination) on your poster tube in case it is lost or left in an airplane’s overhead storage area.
+Make sue you have identification (both home and destination) on your poster tube in case it is lost or left in an airplane’s overhead storage area.

 Poster Size

 Poster Size: 1.0 meter wide and 1.5 meters in length (Portrait style).
+Velcro, tape or push pins will be provided to hang posters.

 Frequently poster presenters attach an envelope to the board containing their business cards or other information (e.g., internet address) they wish to provide.